 Clean teeth are important, brushing twice a day and flossing at least once a day helps your pearly whites stay healthy right?
 If this sounds like you, chances are you could potentially use around 300 toothbrushes through your lifetime, now that’s potentially a lot of plastic.
 According to the video Life of a Toothbrush that equals billions of toothbrushes ending up in landfills around the world.
 For this reason, considering a zero-waste toothbrush is a smart idea.

 Couple a sustainable toothbrush with zero waste floss and zero waste toothpaste and you’ve potentially saved a lot of waste.
 Just think of all the marine animals and birds we can protect against plastic ingestion during this process.
-And yes, living a zero waste lifestyle is not about producing no waste at all but rather to actively reduce waste wherever possible.
+And yes, living a zero waste lifestyle is not about producing no waste at all but rather actively reducing waste wherever possible.

 The number of sustainable, and in particular bamboo, toothbrush brands has exploded over the last few years, but the choices are still limited when it comes to finding an eco-friendly electric toothbrush.
 Hopefully, we’ll see more of these in the next few years as they are good for keeping your teeth and gums healthy but not necessarily the environment.
 We have included a few eco-friendly electric toothbrush heads in our list below.